How many people attend the ND Cyber Security Conference?

 All reservations must be made by Feb.
 21, 2018, to secure the special rates.View our Travel + Hotel page for more information.

 Where should I park on the day of the conference?
 Will it be difficult to find a spot?

-NDSU's Memorial Union and Visitor's parking lots are available for the conference.
-Request a parking pass during your online registration, and the pass with a detailed map and instructions will be mailed to you within a week before the conference.
-Be sure to bring your parking pass and park in the designated lots on the day of the conference, as parking enforcement on campus is conducted year-round, 24-hours per day.
+NDSU's Memorial Union and Visitor's parking lots are available for the conference, no pass required.
+Be sure to park in one of these two designated lots on the day of the conference, as parking enforcement on campus is conducted year-round, 24-hours per day.